Sustainable Schools: Fighting for Future Generations

 2. Save on Packaging

-Boxes and packaging are a huge source of waste, and while choosing eco-friendly options is a great start, there are other steps which can be taken to reduce and reuse.
+Boxes and packaging are a huge source of waste, and while choosing eco-friendly options is a great start to becoming a sustainable school, there are other steps which can be taken to reduce and reuse.

 - Use shredded paper or reclaimed packing materials for packaging, or arts and crafts projects